-Examples of various export scenarios and VAT treatments: Examples involving exports to associated companies outside the EC: Introduction
+Examples of various export scenarios and VAT treatments: Examples involving exports to associated companies outside the EU: Introduction